 There are 5 security requirements in key issue #1.5, namely,

-R1: UE and network shall mutually authenticate each other.
+- R1: UE and network shall mutually authenticate each other.

-R2: The communication between UE and network shall be confidentiality protected.
+- R2: The communication between UE and network shall be confidentiality protected.

-R3: The data collected from UE shall be integrity protected.
+- R3: The data collected from UE shall be integrity protected.

-R4: Data transferred from UE to NFs and from NFs to the analytics function shall be protected against replay attacks.
+- R4: Data transferred from UE to NFs and from NFs to the analytics function shall be protected against replay attacks.

-R5: Authorization of NFs and analytics functions to receive, send, or transfer UE related data shall be guaranteed.
+- R5: Authorization of NFs and analytics functions to receive, send, or transfer UE related data shall be guaranteed.

-This solution re-uses existing security mechnim to solve all these security requirements.
+This solution re-uses existing security mechanism to solve all these security requirements.

 6.13.2 Solution details

-Exsiting security mechnim to solve each of the above security requirement is explained below.
+Existing security mechanism to solve each of the above security requirement is explained below.

-R1: UE and network shall mutually authenticate each other.
+- R1: UE and network shall mutually authenticate each other.

-Existing priamry authentication in TS 33.501[8] is used to authenticate UE and network.
+Existing primary authentication in TS 33.501[8] is used to authenticate UE and network.

-R2: The communication between UE and network shall be confidentiality protected.
+- R2: The communication between UE and network shall be confidentiality protected.

 Existing AS and NAS security mechanism in TS 33.501 [8] is used to provide the required confidentiality.

-R3: The data collected from UE shall be integrity protected.
+- R3: The data collected from UE shall be integrity protected.

 Existing AS and NAS security mechanism in TS 33.501 [8] is used to provide the required integrity.

-R4: Data transferred from UE to NFs and from NFs to the analytics function shall be protected against replay attacks.
+- R4: Data transferred from UE to NFs and from NFs to the analytics function shall be protected against replay attacks.

-Exsiting AS and NAS security mechanism in TS 33.501 [8] is used to provide the required protection against replay attacks between the communication from UE and NFs in the network.
+Existing AS and NAS security mechanism in TS 33.501 [8] is used to provide the required protection against replay attacks between the communication from UE and NFs in the network.

-For the communication between between two NFs in the network, replay attack prevention is provided by security in transport layer (e.g. via TLS) and application layer (via HTTPS).
+For the communication between two NFs in the network, replay attack prevention is provided by security in transport layer (e.g. via TLS) and application layer (via HTTPS).

-R5: Authorization of NFs and analytics functions to receive, send, or transfer UE related data shall be guaranteed.
+- R5: Authorization of NFs and analytics functions to receive, send, or transfer UE related data shall be guaranteed.

 Current authorization for SBA is re-used to provide the authorization of NFs and NWDAF to request data.